 - City Historic Preservation Officer

 Coordination.
 As part of the planning

 and design process for each park

 development phase, the City should

 coordinate with HPO to ensure

 appropriate consultation with the State

-Historic Preservation Office (SHPO),
+Historic Preservation Office (SHPO)

-Confederated Tribes of Grand Ronde,

-Confederated Tribes of Siletz Indians,

-and other federally recognized tribal

-governments' interest in archaeological
+and Native American Tribes interest in

-resources within the City of Salem.
+archaeological resources within the City

+of Salem.

 - Mitigation.
-Should avoidance of adverse effects on archaeological resources not be feasible, additional HPO coordination and consultation will be needed regarding appropriate treatment planning, mitigation, and data recovery planning.
+Should avoidance of adverse effects on archaeological resources not be feasible, additional HPO coordination and SHPO and Tribal consultation will be needed regarding appropriate treatment planning, mitigation, and data recovery planning.
 This includes mitigation based upon applicable City of Salem code, SRC 230.

 - Inadvertent Discovery.
 Inadvertent discovery of cultural resources may trigger further federal, state, and local permitting requirements.
-Therefore, the City will need to develop an inadvertent discovery plan for each park development phase using forms provided by the HPO.
+Therefore, the City will need to develop an

+inadvertent discovery plan for each park development phase using forms provided by the HPO.
 The City should further consider and prepare for the potential budgetary impacts of one or more inadvertent discovery during construction.

-COMMUNICATION AND COORDINATION WITH PRESERVATION OFFICES
+COMMUNICATION AND COORDINATION WITH TRIBAL HISTORIC PRESERVATION OFFICES

-To promote cooperation with regard to the project and resource management and protection efforts, City Parks Planning staff communicated with the Confederated Tribes of Grand Ronde to inform them of the project and process.
-It is recommended that the City staff continue to provide regular communication through the HPO and as needed at Salem's monthly Historic and Cultural Resource Compliance Coordination Meeting to provide updates on the project's progress and provide a forum for input and discussion.
+To promote City-Tribal cooperation with regard to the project and resource management and protection efforts, City Parks Planning staff communicated with the Tribes to inform them of the project and process.
+It is recommended that the City staff continue to provide regular communication through the HPO and as needed at Salem's monthly Historic and Cultural Resource Compliance Coordination Meeting to inform the Tribes of the project's progress and provide a forum for input and discussion.